MAHAKAAL-vk/nmap_search_automation/README.md

     ```

 4. **Troubleshooting**

-    .Permissions Error: If you receive a "Permission denied" error, re-run chmod +x scan.sh to ensure the script is executable.
+    - Permissions Error: If you receive a "Permission denied" error, re-run chmod +x scan.sh to ensure the script is executable.

-    .Nmap Not Found: Make sure Nmap is properly installed and accessible.
+    - Nmap Not Found: Make sure Nmap is properly installed and accessible.
 If the command is not found, verify your installation and PATH environment variable.

-    .Invalid Target: Ensure you are entering a valid IP address or domain name when prompted.
+    - Invalid Target: Ensure you are entering a valid IP address or domain name when prompted.

-5. **License**
+6. **License**
     This project is licensed under the MIT License (or specify any other license you are using).

-6. **Contributing**
+7. **Contributing**
     Contributions are welcome!
 If you want to improve the script, add features, or fix bugs, please fork this repository and submit a pull request.